 This imaginatively named mushroom belongs to a great family for novice foragers to learn about.
-They are very common and it is easy to distinguish between the poisonous and edibles within the Russula family.
+They are very common and it is easy to distinguish between the poisonous and edibles within the genus Russula.

 It is a dark red wine colour with purple to almost black in the middle.
 Starting convex, flattening with a depression in the middle.

 Other red or purple Russulas (see the Beechwood Sickener).
 A good test for Russulas is the taste test, if a tiny amount is placed on the tongue and chewed a burn like chilli means the mushroom is poisonous, a pleasant mushroomy taste means it is edible.
-This test should only be attempted when you are certain you have a mushroom from the Russula family.
+This test should only be attempted when you are certain you have a mushroom from the genus Russula.

 This mushroom can be peppery on the tongue but is edible when cooked so care should be taken when identifying this mushroom for consumption.